Free delivery over PKR 5,000 · COD nationwide

 Green Tea Extract and Iron

-Green tea contains tannins, which bind to non-heme iron (the plant-derived form found in food and some supplements) and reduce its absorption significantly.
-If you’re taking iron supplements or eating an iron-rich meal, drinking green tea at the same time — or taking a green tea extract supplement — will reduce iron absorption.
+Green tea contains tannins, which bind to non-heme iron, the plant form found in food and some supplements, and cut its absorption sharply.
+If you take iron or eat an iron-rich meal, drinking green tea at the same time, or taking a green tea extract, will reduce iron absorption.
 Space these by at least an hour.

 High-Dose Vitamin C and Copper

-Very high doses of Vitamin C (above 1,500–2,000mg/day) can reduce copper absorption.
-For most people taking standard doses like Cee 500mg or Asco C, this isn’t an issue.
-But if you’re layering multiple Vitamin C sources — supplement plus fortified foods plus high-dose effervescent — the cumulative dose can become meaningful over time.
+Very high doses of Vitamin C, above 1,500 to 2,000mg a day, can reduce copper absorption.
+For most people on standard doses like Cee 500mg or Asco C, this is not an issue.
+But if you layer several Vitamin C sources, such as a supplement plus fortified foods plus a high-dose effervescent, the total can add up over time.

 Fibre and Mineral Absorption

 Soluble and insoluble fibre bind to minerals in the gut and reduce their absorption.
-If you’re taking a fibre supplement like Fybosim (which combines fibre with glutathione), take it separately from your mineral supplements — ideally at a different meal.
-This is a minor interaction at typical doses, but worth noting if you’re taking fibre therapeutically and also supplementing minerals like iron, zinc, or calcium.
+If you take a fibre supplement like Fybosim, which combines fibre with glutathione, take it separately from your mineral supplements, ideally at a different meal.
+This is a minor interaction at typical doses, but worth noting if you take fibre therapeutically alongside iron, zinc, or calcium.

 Beneficial Combinations Worth Knowing

-Not all supplement interactions are negative.
-Some pairs work genuinely well together:
+Not all interactions are negative.
+Some pairs work genuinely well together.

-- Vitamin D3 + K2: K2 activates proteins that put calcium into bones rather than arteries.
-This is particularly important at higher D3 doses because D3 increases calcium absorption — K2 directs where that calcium goes.
+• Vitamin D3 + K2: K2 activates proteins that put calcium into bones rather than arteries.
+This matters most at higher D3 doses, because D3 increases calcium absorption while K2 directs where that calcium goes.
 Products like Vit KD are built around this synergy.

-- Vitamin C + Iron: Vitamin C converts iron from the ferric form (which absorbs poorly) to the ferrous form (which absorbs well).
-Taking Vitamin C with your iron supplement can increase iron absorption by up to 67%, according to research published in the American Journal of Clinical Nutrition.
-This is one of the most evidence-backed supplement pairings that exists.
+• Vitamin C + Iron: Vitamin C converts iron from the ferric form, which absorbs poorly, to the ferrous form, which absorbs well.
+Taking Vitamin C with iron can raise iron absorption by up to 67%, according to research in the American Journal of Clinical Nutrition.
+It is one of the most evidence-backed pairings there is.

-- Myo-inositol + Folic Acid: The combination found in products like M-Sol is specifically designed around evidence showing that the two together improve outcomes in PCOS better than either alone.
-The 40:1 myo-inositol to D-chiro-inositol ratio is the clinically validated formulation — this is a deliberate synergistic combination, not an accidental one.
+• Myo-inositol + Folic Acid: The combination in products like M-Sol is built around evidence that the two together improve PCOS outcomes better than either alone.
+The 40:1 myo-inositol to D-chiro-inositol ratio is the clinically validated formula, a deliberate synergy, not an accident.

-- Magnesium + Vitamin B6: B6 improves magnesium absorption and the two work together in numerous enzymatic processes.
+• Magnesium + Vitamin B6: B6 improves magnesium absorption, and the two work together in many enzyme processes.
 Some magnesium supplements already include B6 for this reason.

-- L-Arginine + CoQ10 for male fertility: The combination found in formulations like Argivital pairs arginine (for blood flow and sperm motility) with antioxidants — this combination has research support for male fertility that neither alone matches.
+• L-Arginine + CoQ10 for male fertility: The combination in formulations like Argivital pairs arginine, for blood flow and sperm motility, with antioxidants.
+This combination has research support for male fertility that neither alone matches.

 Practical Scheduling: A Simple Daily Framework

-For most people taking multiple supplements in Pakistan, this basic schedule avoids the main interactions:
+For most people taking several supplements in Pakistan, this basic schedule avoids the main interactions.

 When to Actually See a Doctor

-Most supplement interactions are about absorption efficiency — taking the wrong combination means you absorb less, not that you’re in danger.
-But there are situations where you genuinely need a doctor’s input before combining supplements with medications:
+Most supplement interactions are about absorption.
+Taking the wrong combination means you absorb less, not that you are in danger.
+But some situations genuinely need a doctor’s input before combining supplements with medications.

-- You’re on warfarin (blood thinner) — any supplement change needs to be communicated to your anticoagulation clinic
+• You are on warfarin (blood thinner).
+Any supplement change needs to reach your anticoagulation clinic.

-- You’re on thyroid medication (levothyroxine) — calcium, iron, and magnesium all affect absorption
+• You are on thyroid medication (levothyroxine).
+Calcium, iron, and magnesium all affect its absorption.

-- You’re pregnant — some combination supplements may exceed safe upper limits for certain nutrients
+• You are pregnant.
+Some combination supplements may exceed safe upper limits for certain nutrients.

-- You’re on chemotherapy or immunosuppressants — antioxidant supplements can theoretically interfere with some treatments
+• You are on chemotherapy or immunosuppressants.
+Antioxidant supplements can in theory interfere with some treatments.

-In these situations, your doctor or pharmacist can review your full supplement list and flag anything that needs adjusting.
-This is especially worth doing before starting a comprehensive supplement protocol for fertility or hormonal health.
+In these cases, your doctor or pharmacist can review your full supplement list and flag anything that needs adjusting.
+This is especially worth doing before starting a comprehensive protocol for fertility or hormonal health.

 Can I take all my supplements together to save time?

 For basic multivitamins or single supplements, this is usually fine.
-But if you’re taking separate calcium, iron, magnesium, and zinc supplements, taking them all at once will reduce how much of each you actually absorb.
-The main pair to separate is calcium and iron — give those at least two hours apart.
-Everything else is less critical but still worth spacing across meals if convenient.
+But if you take separate calcium, iron, magnesium, and zinc supplements, taking them all at once reduces how much of each you absorb.
+The main pair to separate is calcium and iron, by at least two hours.
+Everything else is less critical, though still worth spacing across meals where convenient.

 Is it safe to take supplements with tea or coffee in Pakistan?

 Tea and coffee both contain tannins and polyphenols that reduce iron absorption.
-If you’re supplementing iron, take it with water and Vitamin C rather than with chai.
-For other supplements (Vitamin D, magnesium, B vitamins), tea and coffee have minimal interaction at normal tea-drinking amounts.
-Green tea extract supplements have the same interaction with iron as green tea itself — space them appropriately.
+If you supplement iron, take it with water and Vitamin C rather than with chai.
+For other supplements, such as Vitamin D, magnesium, and B vitamins, tea and coffee have minimal effect at normal amounts.
+Green tea extract has the same interaction with iron as green tea itself, so space them appropriately.

 Do M-Sol and other fertility supplements interact with anything?

-M-Sol and similar myo-inositol-based supplements are generally very well tolerated with no significant interactions with other vitamins or minerals.
-The main caution for fertility supplements is around folic acid dose — if you’re taking M-Sol (which contains folic acid) plus a separate folic acid supplement, check that your total daily intake isn’t significantly above recommended levels for your situation.
-Women trying to conceive typically aim for 400–800mcg/day; women with certain conditions like MTHFR mutations may be advised higher, but that’s a doctor conversation.
+M-Sol and similar myo-inositol-based supplements are generally very well tolerated, with no significant interactions with other vitamins or minerals.
+The main caution is folic acid dose.
+If you take M-Sol, which contains folic acid, plus a separate folic acid supplement, check that your total daily intake is not well above recommended levels for your situation.
+Women trying to conceive typically aim for 400 to 800mcg a day.
+Women with conditions like MTHFR mutations may be advised higher, but that is a doctor conversation.

-Can I take joint supplements like Flex-4 with other medications?
+Can I take joint supplements like ArtiBro with other medications?

-Flex-4 (glucosamine and chondroitin) has one notable interaction: glucosamine can mildly enhance the effect of warfarin (blood thinners).
-If you’re on warfarin and want to take glucosamine for joint health, inform your anticoagulation team.
-For most people on other medications, glucosamine-chondroitin is considered safe — it just doesn’t work well combined with NSAIDs (like ibuprofen) for the same condition, since they affect different pathways.
+ArtiBro, which contains glucosamine and chondroitin, has one notable interaction.
+Glucosamine can mildly increase the effect of warfarin.
+If you are on warfarin and want glucosamine for joint health, inform your anticoagulation team.
+For most people on other medications, glucosamine and chondroitin is considered safe.
+It just does not work well alongside NSAIDs like ibuprofen for the same condition, since they act on different pathways.